A space for reflection, connection, and understanding

 FAQs

-• You can contact me via phone or email, and I will respond within 24 hours to arrange a brief 10-15 minute telephone conversation with you.
-During this call we can think about why you are seeking support and the kind of help you are looking for.
+You can contact me via phone or email, and I will respond within 24 hours to arrange a brief 10-15 minute telephone conversation with you.
+During this call we can think about why you are seeking therapy and the kind of help you are looking for.

 If it feels like the right way forward, we will arrange a time for an initial face-to-face or online consultation.

-• Parenting sessions are offered weekly, in blocks of 6 weeks and therapy both couples and individuals’ are also offered weekly.
-If we decide to work together in regular therapy, I commit to reserving your appointment time each week.
+If we decide to work together in regular therapy, sessions are weekly.
+I commit to reserving your appointment time each week.
 This means I will also ask you to pay for missed sessions.
 If on occasion something happens which means you cannot attend, I will do my best to offer a rescheduled session within the same week at no additional charge, though this may not always be feasible.

 If I need to cancel a session, you will not be charged.